[Acoustic Guitar Chords] > Learn C and C Chord Finger Position

 If you are looking for online guitar lessons for beginners like this one, you NEED to join the 30 Days to Play Challenge.
 When you join the 30 Days to Play Challenge, you’ll join thousands of guitar players on a journey to learn guitar online.

-The 30 Days to Play Challenge comes with more comprehensive lessons, guitar exercises, and a supportive community.
+The 30 Days to Play Challenge comes with more comprehensive lessons, guitar exercises, advice to master different guitar techniques, and a supportive community.
 Whether you haven’t played the guitar in years or you want to learn guitar for the first time, the 30 Days to Play Challenge is for you.
-What are you waiting for?
-Sign up, make a pledge, and learn how to play the guitar!